 Wilbur drew the plan and made a scale model for the main UW campus, with buildings facing the open spaces of Prexy’s Pasture.
 He continued the use of native buff sandstone from the University’s quarry.
 This material plus the characteristic neo-Gothic architecture made the UW campus distinctive and harmonious.
 In addition to the campus buildings mentioned above, he designed the Engineering Hall with Frederick Porter of Cheyenne and the Pi Beta Phi house.

-Around Laramie his work includes the original Ivinson Hospital, Civic Center, Ivinson Home for Ladies, Albany County Courthouse (with Dubois), Whiting School, Nellie Isles School, Lincoln School remodel, and the Alice Hardy Stevens Center at the Ivinson Mansion.
+Around Laramie his work includes the original Ivinson Hospital, Civic Center, Ivinson Home for Ladies, Albany County Courthouse (with Dubois), Whiting School, Nellie Isles School, Lincoln School remodel, and the Alice Hardie Stevens Center at the Ivinson Mansion.

 Other work includes schools in Hanna, Medicine Bow, Saratoga, Lusk, and Albany County rural areas.
 Wilbur designed about 70 homes in Laramie, plus others in Sidney, Nebraska, and one in Cody.
 He also designed apartment houses, churches, stores, armories, warehouses, banks, gas stations, hotels, fish hatchery buildings, barns, and garages, and provided drawings for the inventions of others including a beet-topping machine and a railway engineer’s seat.